dotnet/roslyn/docs/contributing/Building, Debugging, and Testing on Windows.md

 1. Run the "Developer Command Prompt for VS2019" from your start menu.
 2. Navigate to the directory of your Git clone.
-3. Run `msbuild /v:m /m /nodereuse:false BuildAndTest.proj` in the command prompt.
+3. Run `Test.cmd` in the command prompt.

 You can more precisely control how the tests are run by running the eng/build.ps1 script directly with the relevant options.
 For example passing in the `-test` switch will run the tests on .NET Framework, whilst passing in the `-testCoreClr` switch will run the tests on .NET Core.